 Oven grease can be difficult to shift, so you'll get the best results using a dedicated oven cleaner.

-These often contain strong chemicals, so make sure you wear gloves and long sleeves, and crack the window open to allow fresh air into your kitchen.
+These often contain strong chemicals, so make sure you wear gloves and long sleeves, and open the window to allow fresh air into your kitchen.

-They take longer (typically recommending you leave the racks for at least four hours), but by soaking in the cleaner it gets into all those hard-to-reach joins of a wire rack.
-So afterwards you can just remove the racks and rinse off the cleaner.
+They do take longer – typically requiring you to leave the racks for at least four hours – but, as a result, the solution is able to get into all those hard-to-reach joins.
+Afterwards, you simply remove the racks and rinse off the residue.